Skip to main content

 These artists continue surrealist traditions, using the movement’s capacity to challenge conventions and systems of belief while redefining and reconfiguring surrealism in new directions.
 In a period where women’s rights are under threat across the world, and politics in many places is lurching to the right, an exploration of these powerful critiques of fascism and patriarchy seems especially timely.

-A close up of an open mouth with two front teeth visible and animal fur sticking out, like a tongue
+A close up of an open mouth with two front teeth visible and animal fur sticking out, like a tongue.

-Bady Minck, still from 'La Belle est la Bête' 2005 © Bady Minck, AUT/LUX/NED 2005, sixpackfilm
+Bady Minck, still from 'La Belle est la Bête' / 'Beauty is the Beast' 2005. © Bady Minck, AUT/LUX/NED 2005, sixpackfilm.

 Research Seasons in 2024